DanWahlin/Angular-Core-Concepts/README.md

 1. Ensure that you have volumes (file sharing) enabled in the Docker Desktop settings.

-1. Note that this build puts the build files directly in the `dist` folder.
-If your `angular.json` file in your own custom project puts them in a subfolder such as `dist/your-project-folder` then you'll need to update the `docker-compose.yml` file.
-In that case you'd change:

-    ```yaml
-    volumes:
-      - ./dist:/usr/share/nginx/html
-    ```

-    To:

-    ```yaml
-    volumes:
-      - ./dist/your-project-folder:/usr/share/nginx/html
-    ```

 1. Run `docker-compose build`

 1. Run `docker-compose up`